Maya Archaeology and Ecology

 A: Your work on this program will include using a digital imaging system and 3D modelling; it is recommended to bring a smartphone or digital camera with you, as well as a cable, for direct download of pictures to the computer.
 Other equipment will be discussed by the instructor at your predeparture meeting.

-I think the greatest experience was simply learning outside of the classroom, and being exposed to the sites, structures, people, towns and cities [that made] the environments that we were learning about made the information more tangible and real.
+I think the greatest experience was simply learning outside of the classroom, and being exposed to the sites, structures, people, towns and cities made the environments that we were learning about more tangible and real.